rahulunair/xpu_setup/Readme.md

 cd xpu_verify/base
 ```

+After the setup is complete, you can verify if the GPU is setup correctly using the tool [xpu\_verify](https://github.com/rahulunair/xpu_verify).
+Also, you can use clinfo, hwinfo to check if the dGPU is enumerated.

+#### Conculsion

+The provided documentation covers each step in detail, ensuring a smooth setup process.
+If you encounter any issues during the setup or have any questions, please do not hesitate to raise an issue on the GitHub repository.
+This will help us improve the documentation and address any potential problems promptly.

 \* I have tried to be as faithful as I can to the [official guide](https://dgpu-docs.intel.com/installation-guides/index.html), but added some additional bits to make life easier.